rodrigodadam/scrum-master-quiz/README.md

 ### Existing Features

-This project is well-structured to work efficiently and be modifield as needed.
+This project is well-structured to work efficiently and be modified as needed.

 - Create with **HTML5**, **CSS3** and **JavaScript**
 - It consists of 1 base html file and 4 other html files